telerik/winforms-docs/dropdown,-listcontrol-and-checkeddropdownlist/listcontrol/databinding.md

 slug: winforms/dropdown,-listcontrol-and-checkeddropdownlist/listcontrol/databinding
 tags: databinding
 published: True
-position: 2
+position: 3
 ---

 # DataBinding

-Data binding provides a way to bind the display of data in a __RadListControl__to a data source.
+Data binding provides a way to bind the display of data in a __RadListControl__ to a data source.
 Three properties control data binding:

 * The __DataSource__ property specifies the source of the data to be bound.